aykamko/parsec-google-cloud-gaming/README.md

     1. Follow the instructions and **save the generated password**
 1. Use RDP to connect to Windows VM
     1. Click "RDP" near the top of the instance info page
-    1. Follow the instructions until you get to the remote desktop
+    1. Follow Google's instructions until you get to the remote desktop — the Chrome extension will work just fine
 1. Once your on the remote desktop, let's set up Parsec. **This step takes a while.**
     1. Follow steps 3 and 4 at https://github.com/jamesstringerparsec/Parsec-Cloud-Preparation-Tool
     1. Open "Auto Login" on the desktop and run "Setup Auto Login"